monique-baumann-experiments/freedom-cash/README.md

 <b>How is it possible that the sell price never drops?</b>

-The sell price of Freedom Cash expressed in Ether can stay as it is or go up.
+The sell price of Freedom Cash expressed in Ether and sold via the smart contract can stay as it is or go up.
 It can never drop.
 Please study the [smart contract](https://github.com/monique-baumann/freedom-cash/blob/main/blockchain/freedom-cash.sol) and focus on the [getSellPrice](https://github.com/monique-baumann/freedom-cash/blob/main/blockchain/freedom-cash.sol#L54-L58) function.

 ## Usage Example Client